-Even after you’ve landed your dream job, it’s crucial to maintain good networking habits.
+Even after you’ve landed your dream job, it’s still crucial to maintain good networking habits.

 By doing so, you’ll be able to advance your career in a more efficient and effective way.
-Here are six successful networking tips that could make all the difference.
+Here are successful networking tips for college students that could make all the difference.

 Networking Tips To Know